Divorce in NJ

 Does it matter who files for divorce first in NJ?

-For an expert NJ divorce lawyer, please reach out to Martine, Katz Scanlon & Schimmel, P.A. with offices in Cherry Hill and Princeton.
+For an experienced NJ divorce lawyer, please reach out to Martine, Katz Scanlon & Schimmel, P.A. with offices in Cherry Hill and Princeton.
 Their trustworthy attorneys are knowledgeable and understanding of New Jersey divorce laws.
 Their NJ divorce lawyers will be able to negotiate and gain exactly what you need and want from your divorce.